riojosdev/100-days-of-code/log.md

 **Thoughts:** As I'm trying to port my already built game to Facebook, it's a bit hard!
 Previously using cookies to save and store data.
 Now I have to change that.
 Also I haven't used any image assets just a CSS illustration.
 So the loading screen should just jump to 100% when clicked instantly.
 But it's a bit hard just because I haven't seen the code of a working game as an example.
 I will try searching one.
 Or I might try to experiment DIY style!

 **Link(s) to work**: None

+### Day 50: Jul 3, 2020

+**Today's Progress**: Learning the Facebook's Instant Games platform - DIY style

+**Thoughts:** So, I have been learning the platform by copying and remixing one line of code at a time.
+It's actually going well, since I've decided to rebuild my minimalistic game on the Instant Games platform.
+The main thing I am a bit concerned was the config.json file.
+But it was easy.

+**Link(s) to work**: None